I want to give you honest answers to your questions about the Suboxone lawsuits.

 Why Can’t I Find a Lawyer Willing to Take My Lawsuit?

 Our law firm is actively seeing new cases.
 If you cannot find a Suboxone lawyer, there is one of two reasons.
 First, you may be in a state with an unfavorable statute of limitations.
-Second, Suboxone attorneys in 2024 are raising the bar on the how serious the victim’s injuries must be.
-Many firms, including ours now, has a “three extraction or equivalent injury” rule although we do not always follow that rule.
+Second, Suboxone attorneys in 2024 are raising the bar on how serious the victim’s injuries must be.
+Many firms, including ours, now have a “three-extraction or equivalent injury” rule, although we do not always adhere to it.

-Can I Still Join a Suboxone Lawsuit for Tooth Problems?
+Can I Still Apply for the Suboxone Lawsuit in 2025?

 Get in Touch About Your Suboxone Tooth Decay Case